 Are these gluten-free baking powder biscuits as tender and flaky as those made with wheat flour?
 No, of course not.
 But they're a great substitute for those who can't tolerate gluten.

-If you don’t want to cut them with a biscuit cutter, make drop biscuits instead.
-Simply scoop and drop on to a baking sheet and bake as the recipe recommends.
+Make drop biscuits: If you don't want to cut them with a biscuit cutter, make drop biscuits instead.
+Simply scoop and drop onto a baking sheet and bake as the recipe recommends.

 Herbed Gluten-Free Baking Powder Biscuits

-- 1 1/2 tsp dried dill or other dried herbs
+- 1 ½ teaspoon dried dill, or other dried herbs

-- 2 tbsp granulated sugar, coconut sugar or Monkfruit with erythritol sweetener
+- 2 tablespoon granulated sugar, coconut sugar or Monkfruit with erythritol sweetener

 - Preheat oven to 450°F. Line a baking sheet with parchment paper.